KxSystems/docs/docs/wp/disaster-management/index.md

 5. 2014 India
 6. 2014 Pakistan

-These evnets were chosen both due to the availability of the datasets themselves, and the geographical and socio-economic variability in those affected.
+These events were chosen both due to the availability of the datasets themselves, and the geographical and socio-economic variability in those affected.
 In total, the dataset contains approximately 8,000 tweets.
 The data comes from two distinct macro datasets, which contain both the tweet text and classifications of the tweets.
 Following preprocessing to standardize the classes across the datasets, the following are the sub-classes used within the multi-class section of this project.

 1. Affected Individual
 2. Sympathy and Prayers